dennis-bilson-port/datadog-svc-dependency-setup-template/README.md

 You should see datadog-agent pods in a Running state.

-4. Python Microservices Instrumentation
+**Python Microservices Instrumentation**

 We'll instrument both the web-api and client-service using ddtrace.
 The provided GitHub repository (https://github.com/dennis-bilson-port/datadog-svc-dependency-setup-template.git) will serve as our base.
 Clone the Repository:git clone https://github.com/dennis-bilson-port/datadog-svc-dependency-setup-template.git
 cd datadog-svc-dependency-setup-template

 Modifications to requirements.txt:
-Add `ddtrace` to the `requirements.txt` file in both web-api and client-service directories. web-api/requirements.txt:
+Add packages to the `requirements.txt` file in both web-api and client-service directories.

+web-api/requirements.txt:

 ```txt